 102nd Legislature: Lame Duck

-This is your one-stop shop for all legislative actions related to transit, safe streets, and other progressive policies between the November 2024 election and the final day of the 102nd Michigan Legislature.
+This is your one-stop shop for all legislative actions related to transit, safe streets, and other related policy between the November 2024 election and the final day of the 102nd Michigan Legislature.
 Expect weekly updates: Bookmark this page.

 Lame Duck Week 2: Nov 12-14